House of Loredan: Genealogy

 Note: The branch of Santo Stefano is also known as the branch of San Vidal (San Vitale).

-Note: There are some generations missing between Girolamo Loredan (1468-1532) and Francesco Loredan (17th century).
+Note: There are some generations missing between Girolamo Loredan (1468–1532) and Francesco Loredan (17th century).

-Note: Giustina Giustiniani (d.
-1500), the wife of Doge Leonardo Loredan (1436-1521), is also known as Morosina Giustiniani.
+Note: Morosina Giustiniani (d.
+1500), the wife of Doge Leonardo Loredan (1436–1521), is also known as Giustina Giustiniani.

 Note: Caterina Loredan, Dogaressa of Venice, is featured in the family tree as the daughter of Gerolamo Loredan (d.
-1474) and Donata Donà because, in some sources, she is mentioned as the sister of Doge Leonardo Loredan (1436-1521), although she may have been a daughter of Domenico Loredan.
+1474) and Donata Donà because, in some sources, she is mentioned as the sister of Doge Leonardo Loredan (1436–1521), although she may have been a daughter of Domenico Loredan.

 Interestingly, near the Palazzo Contarini-Sceriman and the nearby bridge, Leonardo Loredan (d.
 1675) was found dead in a boat.
 The unexplained death was the source of many rumors, claiming accidental death, murder by relatives, or murder by the Inquisitors of the Republic.

 Andrea Loredan (d.
 1750) died young, thus ending the male (agnatic) line of the branch of Santo Stefano.